Professional Standards Scheme

 Content Summary

-Public practitioners can take part in the Professional Standards Scheme (Scheme) if they conduct public accounting services, hold a CPA or FCPA designation and have a current limited or full public practice certificate.
+Public practitioners can take part in the Professional Standards Scheme (Scheme) if they provide public accounting services into Australia, hold a CPA or FCPA designation and have a current limited or full public practice certificate.
 The Scheme may impose a limited liability cap to a civil claim relating to the provision of public accounting services if there is no contrary legislative impediment.

 What is the Scheme?